sergioloc/scrum/.github/ISSUE_TEMPLATE/enhancement-task.md

 ---

-**Describe the functionallity**
+**Describe the topic**
-A clear and concise description of what the bug is.
+A clear and concise description of what the topic is.

-**Expected behavior**
+**Enhancement proposal**
-A clear and concise description of what you expected to happen.
+A clear and concise description of the enhancement proposed.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the situation.

 **Additional context**
-Add any other context about the problem here.
+Add any other comment that may be necessary.